My Heroes Have Always Been Cowboys (film): Plot

-Scott Glenn is H.D.
-Dalton, a champion bull rider whose career is ruined after being gored by a bull.
-He returns to his hometown of Guthrie, Oklahoma, to discover things have drastically changed — the family farm has been abandoned, his old girlfriend Jolie (Kate Capshaw) is a now a widowed mother, and his sister Cheryl (Tess Harper) has put his father (Ben Johnson) in a nursing home.
-H.D. rescues his father from the home and returns him to the ranch.
+H.D.
+Dalton is a champion bull rider whose career is ruined after being gored by a bull.
+He returns to his hometown of Guthrie, Oklahoma, to discover things have drastically changed — the family farm has been abandoned, his old girlfriend Jolie is a now a widowed mother, and his sister Cheryl has put their father Jesse in a nursing home.
+H.D. rescues Jesse from the home and returns him to the ranch.
 But when H.D. leaves the farm to visit Jolie, his father seeks out Cheryl.
-Cheryl retaliates by threatening to return her father to the nursing home and sell the ranch.
+Cheryl retaliates by threatening to return Jesse to the nursing home and sell the ranch.
 At this point, H.D. takes notice of a rodeo which would give him $100,000 if he can ride four bulls for a total of 32 seconds.
-H.D. bonds with his father as he gruelingly prepares for a return to the rodeo to win the contest and buy the ranch.
+H.D. bonds with Jesse as he gruelingly prepares for a return to the rodeo to win the contest and buy the ranch.